 Dan from Basquash!! has an amazing tendency to mispronounce the names of people and places.
 He easily crosses into Accidental Misnaming territory with several characters because of this.

-Eve from Needless does this a LOT - though in her case she not only mangles speech, but renames characters on a whim, often with arguments from the victim.
-Hilarity Assured.
+Eve from NEEDLESS does this a LOT - though in her case she not only mangles speech, but renames characters on a whim, often with arguments from the victim.
+Hilarity Ensues.
 She does this so often that other characters eventually start using the alternate names, the victim eventually just accepts it as a nickname.

 The Medicine Seller from Mononoke does a malapropism in the 6th episode by mixing up two different Japanese idioms.
-Justified in that it's more than a bit apparent he's Not Quiet Herman.
+Justified in that it's more than a bit apparent he's Not Quite Human.

 Bankotsu from InuYasha is a rare villainous example.
 One of his first scenes has him messing up the kanji he's supposed to write in a letter to an old enemy and asking one of his partners for help.

-Yamagata in the AKIRA manga can't seem to contain his "indigestion" note "indignation" and finds no problem "disgusting" note "discussing" it loudly.
+Yamagata in the AKIRA manga can't seem to contain his "indigestion" note "indignation" and finds no problem "discussing" it loudly.

 Non-spoken example: Tomokane from GA Geijutsuka Art Design Class has a hard time reading and writing kanji.
 So when the art stream curriculum included typography...